efabless/caravel_board/gf180/README.md

-# Caravel Board Firmware for the Vex Risc-V Processor
+# Caravel Board Firmware for the VexRisc-V Processor

 This repo provides firmware examples, flash programming and diagnostic tools for testing Open MPW and chipIgnite projects using Caravel on the open-source GF180mcu technology node.
 It also provides